Jun. 26, 2023

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Hemiplegic migraine is characterized by migraine with aura including motor weakness.
-Familial hemiplegic migraine is characterized by migraine with aura and motor weakness and at least 1 first- or second-degree relative with migraine aura and motor weakness.
+Familial hemiplegic migraine is characterized by migraine with aura and motor weakness and at least 1 first- or second-degree relative with migraine aura including motor weakness.
 Familial hemiplegic migraine is separated into FHM-1, FHM-2, and FHM-3 due to mutations in CACNA1A, ATP1A2, and SCN1A genes, respectively, and other loci when genetic testing does not demonstrate a known mutation.
 Sporadic hemiplegic migraine has the same clinical features as familial hemiplegic migraine, but no family history of motor weakness.
 However, familial hemiplegic migraine mutations have been found in some sporadic hemiplegic migraine patients.
 Also, PRRT-2 mutations have been identified in some hemiplegic migraine patients.
 These mechanisms suggest predisposition to cortical spreading depression and hyperexcitability in hemiplegic migraine patients.

 • Familial hemiplegic migraine is characterized by migraine with aura and reversible motor weakness, with family history of migraine with aura including motor weakness.